woleet/woleet-widgetv2/README.md

 ### Proxy Server

-To allow the widget to download a file, the file URL must be proxied, or the URL must support CORS.
+To allow the widget to download a file, the file URL must be a local URL or must support CORS.

-For testing, a Node.js server is provided.
-This simple server redirects the resource flow to the widget.
+To easy testing during development, a Node.js server is provided.
+This simple server proxies any URL on the local URL `http://localhost:3000/download?url=<URL>`

 Execute next command to launch the server:

 ```bash
 cd ./server
 node app
 ```

+# Proof Verifier widget

+COMING SOON!
+Please contact support@woleet.com.